sa-tre/satre-specification/docs/source/standard.md

 ### Feature B
 ## Optional TRE features

-Also croudsourced from the survey, but this time all the features that were considered less important and/or are not needed in order to simply define something as a TRE (for example this might include something like HPC-connectability).
+Also crowdsourced from the survey, but this time all the features that were considered less important and/or are not needed in order to simply define something as a TRE (for example this might include something like HPC-connectability).

 ### Feature X
 ### Feature Y -->